Accessibility FAST

 Unique

-• Each link must have unique link text.
-For example, webpages or newsletters are often riddled with scores of “Click here” or “Read more” links.
-Links written that way must be avoided.
+Each link must have unique link text.
+Webpages and newsletters are often riddled with scores of “Click here” or “Read more” links.
+Links must not be written that way.
+Consider the following example:

 Visually distinct

-• Use standard link formatting, often underlined text in a contrasting colour.
+Use standard link formatting, often underlined text in a contrasting colour.
+For most platforms and tools, use the default styling.

 To Create Links